geodynamics/pylith/docs-sphinx/user/install/index.md

     $ mkdir pylith
     $ cd pylith
     ```
-2. Download the Linux or Mac OS X (Darwin) tarball from the PyLith web page
+2. Download the Linux or Mac OS X (macOS) tarball from the PyLith web page
     <https://geodynamics.org/cig/software/pylith/>, and save it to
     the desired location, e.g., `$HOME/pylith`.
 3. Unpack the tarball.